Pentium FDIV bug

 The Pentium FDIV bug is a hardware bug affecting the floating-point unit (FPU) of the early Intel Pentium processors.
 Because of the bug, the processor would return incorrect binary floating point results when dividing certain pairs of high-precision numbers.
 The bug was discovered in 1994 by Thomas R. Nicely, a professor of mathematics at Lynchburg College.
 Missing values in a lookup table used by the FPU's floating-point division algorithm led to calculations acquiring small errors.
-While these errors would in most use-cases only occur rarely and result in small deviations from the correct output values, in certain circumstances the errors can occur frequently and lead to more significant deviations.
+In certain circumstances the errors can occur frequently and lead to significant deviations.

 The severity of the FDIV bug is debated.
 Though rarely encountered by most users (Byte magazine estimated that 1 in 9 billion floating point divides with random parameters would produce inaccurate results), both the flaw and Intel's initial handling of the matter were heavily criticized by the tech community.

 In December 1994, Intel recalled the defective processors in what was the first full recall of a computer chip.
 In its 1994 annual report, Intel said it incurred "a $475 million pre-tax charge ... to recover replacement and write-off of these microprocessors."